 As the saying goes, you are what you eat.
-The philosophy of eating well for a healthier body isn’t a new one, and in fact is one of the foundational ideas behind nutrition.
+The philosophy of eating well for a healthier body isn’t a new one; in fact, it is one of the foundational ideas behind nutrition.
 As we wrote in our review of Dr. Don Colbert’s book, diet can vastly impact our physical health.

 Dark green leafy vegetables are among some of the most nutrition-packed foods on the planet, and chief among them is kale.
 Kale is one of the most nutritious plant foods in existence.
 It’s also very versatile, and can be eaten fresh in a salad, cooked, or juiced.